Ynn/selfstar/exercises/hvac.md

 The configuration of the temperature will now depends on both the location (room) and the moment of the day.

-<u>Question 2 - Tracking users</u>: In the following, we will try to base the reasonning not only on time factors but also on user preferences.
+<u>Question 2 - Tracking users</u>: In the following, we will try to base the reasoning not only on time factors but also on user preferences.
 The idea is to customized the temperature of a room based to the user that are mostly in a given room.

 To do so, you need to collect information on which users will be in a room at a given time.
 This requires to use to location service provided by iCASA to locate users precisely.

 ![The room occupancy service](/img/exercises/hvac/roomOccupancy2.png)

-Extend the room occupancy service so that you can get the likehood of someone to be in a given room at a given time:
+Extend the room occupancy service so that you can get the probability of someone to be in a given room at a given time:

 {code lang="java"}